danielfilippi/lotech-dqwork/readme.md

 ## Running the notebooks

 Requires Python 3.13.
-I have not included the parquet files in the repo because this is not my data
+I have not included the parquet files in the repo because this is not my data.
+Please put them in /parquets

 run in powershell at root :